mbouopda/weather-app/README.md

 ## Prerequisites

+- create a .env file and add the enviroment variable
 - **Node.js**: Make sure you are using Node.js version specified in the `.nvmrc` file or in the `engines` field of `package.json`.

 ### Setting up Node.js version